-There are so many parenting experts out there, and I do not claim to be one even though I write on the topic of positive parenting (like inductive discipline)a lot, but you are the one who knows your child the best.
+There are so many parenting experts out there, and I do not claim to be one even though I write on the topic of positive parenting a lot, but you are the one the expert of your child.
 The best way to build your parenting confidence is to listen to your gut when you need to make a parenting decision.

 - 14 Positive Parenting Books You Need To Read